Don Knotts perfected the comedic art of being scared

 "I didn't like to work that into the character too much," Knotts said.
 "Yet, people used to say, 'Oh, Barney's a little nervous guy, but it wasn't the same guy at all.
 Totally different character."

-So next time you see Barney even a little spooked onscreen, take a beat this October to respect the originality and toast with us to Knotts' dedication to being TV's funniest scared man.
+So next time you see Barney even a little spooked onscreen take a beat to respect the originality and toast with us to Knotts' dedication to being TV's funniest scared man.